sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 # Concise Developer Workflows
 This section gives you a quick idea of how to work on various tasks efficiently.
 Don't  run `make all` unless you have to!

+>Do you have another use-case in mind?
+Help document it with a Pull-Request, or ask the community.

-## Developing P4 Code - Zero config
+## Use Case I - Developing P4 Code - Zero config
 Developing P4 code only requires  use of `make p4` to verify the code compiles.
 This is fairly quick.
 You can run the code in the bmv2 software switch via `make run-switch`.
 This simplified setup doesn't support any switch configuration, so the testability is minimal.
 For example, you can send in packets and observe the switch console logging to verify packet parsing/deparsing.
 See [Sending packets "manually" into the switch](#sending-packets-manually-into-the-switch)

 ![dev-workflows](images/dev-workflow-p4.svg)